nus-cs2030s/2324-s2/docs/vim/setup.md

 Like many other Unix programs, you can configure your preferences by creating an `rc` (run commands) file in your home directory.
 These `rc` files will be read by the corresponding programs and executed line-by-line as if the text is entered into the program through a keyboard.
 You can view an `rc` file as a script that will be executed automatically whenever a program starts.

 For `vim`, the `rc` file is called `.vimrc`.
 The dot (_i.e._, `.`) in the front of the file name carries a special meaning in Unix.
-It means that this file is hidden -- you won't see it when you `ls`.
+It means that this file is hidden &mdash; you won't see it when you `ls`.
 Hiding the run command files prevent your home directory from being cluttered.
 To tell `ls` to show the hidden files, use the `-a` flag

 ```Bash
 $ ls -a